SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/186-how-to-unblock-salad-with-your-isp.md

 [outlined here](https://salad.com/blogs/what-is-a-botnet)) will thwart most bad actors, but you should always be mindful of the risks when changing your default protection settings.

-**We recommend that all users follow the “Contact Your ISP” guide below**.
+**We recommend that all users follow the "Contact Your ISP" guide below**.

 ---